kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 `Hub2` has an Azure firewall used for inspection of traffic between branch and spokes.
 UDRs are used to influence the Vnet data plane to route traffic from the branch and spokes via the firewall.
 An isolated spoke (`Spoke6`) does not have Vnet peering to the hub (`Hub2`), but is reachable from the hub via Private Link Service.

-The hubs are connected together via Vnet peering to allow spoke-to-spoke network reachability.
+The hubs are connected together via Vnet peering to allow inter-hub spoke reachability.

 `Branch1` and `Branch3` are on-premises networks which are simulated using Vnets.
 Multi-NIC Cisco-CSR-1000V NVA appliances connect to the Vnet hubs using IPsec VPN connections with dynamic (BGP) routing.
+A simulated on-premises Wide Area Network (WAN) is created using Vnet peering between `Branch1` and `Branch3` as the underlay connectivity, and then IPsec and BGP are configured as the overlay connectivity.

-> **_NOTE:_** In this lab, branches use the VPN connection to reach spokes in their local regions.
-For example, `branch1` only receives dynamic routes for `spoke1`, `spoke2` and `hub1`. `Branch1` uses the simulated on-premises network via branch3 to reach `branch3`, `spoke4`, `spoke5` and `hub2`.
+> **_NOTE:_** In this lab example, each branch reaches spokes in their local regions through the directly connected Hub.
+However, each branch reaches spokes in remote region via the simulated on-premises WAN to the remote branch that connects to the hub for the target remote spoke.
+For example, `branch1` only receives dynamic routes for `spoke1`, `spoke2` and `hub1` through the VPN from `branch1` to `hub1`. `Branch1` uses the simulated on-premises network via `branch3` to reach `spoke4`, `spoke5` and `hub2` through the VPN from `branch3` to `hub2`.

 ## Prerequisites